 During the year Volvo CE continued its drive to develop next-generation solutions, progressing its position in electrification, automation and connectivity.
 The company demonstrated electric machine prototypes during 2018 and, in a 10-week trial, the company together with customer Skanska tested the Electric Site concept.
 It is based on autonomous, electric and connected Volvo machines running in a quarry.
 Results showed that Electric Site can deliver significant reductions in carbon emissions as well as operator costs.

-In early 2019 Volvo CE announced that it will stop developing diesel-powered smaller compact equipment in favor of fully electric machines.
+In early 2019 Volvo CE announced that it will stop delivering diesel-powered smaller compact equipment in favor of fully electric machines.